Powerlearnproject/se-assignment-5-EpheyHertz/README.md

 1. Installation of VS Code:
    - Describe the steps to download and install Visual Studio Code on Windows 11 operating system.
 Include any prerequisites that might be needed.

+Opened my browser and searched for vscode download.
+I clicked on the website link https://code.visualstudio.com/download I went to the downloads and found the downloaded vscode and the installed it.
+I opened the desktop icon on my home window to launch vscode.
+After launching vscode I navigated to extensions to install some extensions.
+First I searched for prettier, Python, live preview and flutterwave.

 2. First-time Setup:
    - After installing VS Code, what initial configurations and settings should be adjusted for an optimal coding environment?
 Mention any important settings or extensions.

+The most important settings was about dark and light theme.
+For me I preferred dark theme.
+I also enabled autosave.
+I also installed extensions like prettier., ESlint and pylint.
+I also installed flutter wave and c/c++ extension.

 3. User Interface Overview:
    - Explain the main components of the VS Code user interface.
 Identify and describe the purpose of the Activity Bar, Side Bar, Editor Group, and Status Bar.

+There is the Activity Bar which is located on the far left side of the window.
+Explorer which show different files and folders on your work space.
+Saerch which allow searching of items in your working directory.
+Extension tab which allows downloading of different extensions.
+Run and debug which allows you to run and debug my code.
+Side Bar is next to activity bar and changes according to the selected activity.
+Editor Group is the central part of VS Code where someone actually writes the code.it contains tabs, split editors, syntax highlighting and code intellisense.

+Status bar is located in the bottom of VS Code window.
+It displays the different things happening in the code.
+It shows the current file information, git status, the language one is using to write the code.
+It also shows errors and warning in the current folder or file.

 4. Command Palette:
    - What is the Command Palette in VS Code, and how can it be accessed?
 Provide examples of common tasks that can be performed using the Command Palette.

+Command Palette allows quick access to commands without navigating through the menus or remembering keyboard key shortcuts.
+To access command palette you can keyboard shortcut (ctrl+shift+p) or from menu bar by going to view then  command palette.
+Opening files and folders, navigating and managing files, terminal management, search and replace, Editor configuration.

 5. Extensions in VS Code:
    - Discuss the role of extensions in VS Code.
 How can users find, install, and manage extensions?
 Provide examples of essential extensions for web development.

+Extensions helps by enhancing vscode functionality and allowing users to customise their development environment according to their  specific needs.
+To install extensions one may click on Activity Bar then navigating to extensions or using keyboard shortcut (ctrl+shift+x).
+To install some extensions search on the search bar for the specific extensions, (please ensure you have Internet connection) some will appear click the one you need then click install.
+For web development some of the extensions I found useful were prettier, Eslint, HTML and CSS, live server and Git lens.

 6. Integrated Terminal:
    - Describe how to open and use the integrated terminal in VS Code.
 What are the advantages of using the integrated terminal compared to an external terminal?